swinton/linter-alex/README.md

 ## Limitations

-Currently, [trees](https://git-scm.com/book/en/v1/Git-Internals-Git-Objects#Tree-Objects) are fetched recursively for analysis via [this API](https://developer.github.com/v3/git/trees/#get-a-tree-recursively), which has a hard limit of 100,000 entries.
+Currently, [trees](https://git-scm.com/book/en/v1/Git-Internals-Git-Objects#Tree-Objects) are fetched recursively for analysis via [this API](https://developer.github.com/v3/git/trees/#get-a-tree-recursively), which has a hard limit of 100,000 _entries_, where each entry is either a _blob_ object or a further _sub-tree_ object.
 If your repo has more entries than this, only the first 100,000 entries will be reachable by linter-alex.

 ## Feedback?